Committee Ethics and Data

 Would you like to submit a request for advice?
 Please submit the following items to the Committee:

-Applications can be submitted by mail before the deadlines.
-The committee gives, two weeks after the meeting, an advice in which it indicates whether or not - and possibly after some adjustment - to agree with the proposal or not.
+Requests for advice can be submitted by email before the deadlines.
+Within two weeks after the meeting, the Committee gives an advice in which it indicates whether or not – and possibly after some adjustment – to agree with the proposal.
 This advice is not binding.